EndPointCorp/end-point-blog/2019/03/05/running-magento-2-windows-xampp.html.md

 <img src="/blog/2019/03/05/running-magento-2-windows-xampp/e-commerce-safe.jpg" alt="E-commerce" /><br><a href="https://burst.shopify.com/photos/computer-security-lock-and-payment?q=e-commerce">Photo by Nicole De Khors</a> · <a href="https://burst.shopify.com/licenses/shopify-some-rights-reserved">Burst Some Rights Reserved</a>

 Magento is an open source e-commerce platform, written in PHP and relying on MySQL/MariaDB for persistence.
 According to <a href="https://trends.builtwith.com/shop" target="_blank">BuiltWith</a>, Magento is the third most used platform in e-commerce websites.
-It began its life in 2008 with its first release version, and a major update (Magento 2) was later relased in 2015.
+It began its life in 2008 with its first release version, and a major update (Magento 2) was later released in 2015.

 And now, more than three years after, <b>Magento 1 is slowly dying</b>: There won't be any more quality fixes, no more security updates from June 2020, and lack of extensions support for fixes or new payment methods.
 So the obvious choice will be Magento 2 from now on.